Pound the Alarm: Synopsis

 The video for "Pound the Alarm" begins with Minaj on a building, singing and looking over the city.
 She pays tribute to Trinidad and Tobago, her birthplace, and the Trinidad and Tobago Carnival.
 The video opens with a steelpan version of the song, and shots of different locations in Port of Spain.
 Then the flag of Trinidad and Tobago appears before Minaj is shown standing in a bird eye view of Port of Spain.
 Minaj is wearing a custom-made Trinidadian flag-themed bra and high-rise panties.
 She then is seen walking down an alleyway in a red carnival costume, joined by other women in the same Trinbagonian carnival attire, they are seen partying and dancing to the song.
 In this scene, Minaj has a large feathered headdress on.
 Minaj is then seen onstage holding a concert with Trinidadian artistes: Machel Montano, Bunji Garlin and Fay-Ann Lyons, while confetti comes down and the audience throw up the Trinidadian flag.
 Many Trinidadian carnival characters appear in the video such as Dame Lorraine, Blue Devil, Jab Jab, Moko Jumbies (people walking on stilts), and others.
 Towards the end of the video, Minaj is sitting on top of a stereo speaker, while fireworks appear in the night sky.
 Minaj forms a conga line and does some choreography with her backup dancers.
 Minaj and other women are dancing sensually on each other; the local term for this dance is called "wining".
 Towards the end of the video Minaj is seen in front of her cousins from Trinidad, and wrapping a Trinidadian bandanna around her mouth.
 The video ends with Minaj walking towards a bright light still dressed in Carnival attire.

 Of the video, Romeo's Corner said "Other than being a very colorful video and the beautiful Trinidad as its backdrop, I don't see how this video could do anything with 'Pound the Alarm' other than having fun."

 Live performances and other usages

 Minaj performed "Pound the Alarm" live during Radio 1's Hackney Weekend on June 23, 2012, as part of the line-up on the main stage.
 Minaj performed the song on The Tonight Show with Jay Leno on July 13, 2012.
 The song was also included on Minaj's Pink Friday Tour and her Pink Friday: Reloaded Tour.
 She also performed the song on Today, along with "Starships" and "I Am Your Leader".

 The song is featured in the fourth episode of the tenth season of RuPaul's Drag Race.
 At the end of the episode, the bottom two contestants, Dusty Ray Bottoms and Monét X Change, had to lip sync to the song to avoid elimination, with Bottoms being the loser.
+The song is also sampled in the song "Sissy That Walk" by RuPaul.